redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `timeout`

-how long to wait for response for both ping and writing metrics.
+How long to wait for response for both ping and writing metrics.

 Type: `string`